 Common name: Hardy Garden Geranium

-An excellent hardy ground cover plant that is also well suited for container planting.
+This is an excellent hardy ground cover plant that is also well suited for container planting.

-They also do quite well in a partially shaded site providing it is well drained.
+It also do quite well in a partially shaded site providing it is well drained.

 Plants will not tolerate a wet root system!